Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 ## Important Notes

 - For exact reproduction of manuscript results, use requirements_paper.txt
-- Some numerical differences may occur due to variation in:
+- Some numerical differences may occur due to variations in:
-  -- package versions (especially scikit-learn, scipy) -- optimization behavior in GPR
+  - package versions (especially scikit-learn, scipy)
-- Random seeds are fixed in the notebooks to reduce variability
+  - operating system
+  - optimization behavior in GPR
 - Always run notebooks using:
-  -- Restart & Run All
+  - Restart & Run All

 Minor numerical differences may still arise across platforms due to floating-point arithmetic and backend libraries.

+---

 ## Method Summary